Professional summary

 Tom is a Hydrological Data Analyst at the UKCEH in Wallingford.
 He is working on improving UK rainfall data products as part of the Floods and Droughts Research Infrastructure (FDRI) project.

-Before joining UKCEH, Tom completed his PhD at University College London and King's College London.
-His research focused on the jet streams' response to a climate change.
-His project involved studying the representation of jet streams in climate data and constraining uncertainty in their trends.
+Before joining UKCEH, Tom completed his PhD in Climate Science at University College London.
+His research focused on the jet streams' response to climate change and constraining uncertainty in jet trends.
 He is an avid programmer and a strong believer in open-source research software.
 His other passions include science communication and yoga.

 Other Publications